Camera Accessories Every Photographer Must Have

 Do you ever come across something that you want to photograph, but by the time you got your camera out of the bag, the moment is gone?

-This camera clip by Peak Design is AMAZING!
-We were skeptical that it would hold our DSLR with a heavy lens, but it does.
+The camera clip by Peak Design is AMAZING!
+We were skeptical that it would hold our camera with a heavy lens, but it does.

 It’s so nice to have the camera securely attached while touring or hiking – AND readily available for any photo opportunity when it comes along.